 If you own a building with three or more units, adding another one won’t really introduce new use restrictions on the building or resale complications.

-Loan options: A buyer qualifying for a single-family home loan may not qualify for a duplex loan because part of that loan relies on a unit generating income.
+Loan options: A buyer qualifying for a single-family home loan may not qualify for a two-unit building loan because part of that loan relies on a unit generating income.
 If he or she can qualify, the interest rate will likely be higher.
 And refinancing may be more complicated if the property changes from one category to another.
 It’s definitely important to check with your existing lender to see what you can expect if you add a legal ADU.